Special Education instructor smiling while holding a book and pencil

 Courses

 An extensive examination of technology and audit tools as well as accounting and control systems.
-Prerequisite: ACCT 3326 or equivalent.
+Prerequisite: ACCT 3326 or equivalent, with a minimum grade of C.

 An introduction to ethical reasoning, core values, and professional issues in accounting and business.
 Decision-making within the framework of professional standards and the legal environment is also discussed.
 Prerequisite: ACCT 3322 and ACCT 4327 or equivalents. *Students who have taken ACCT 4350 (or an equivalent undergraduate ethics class) must take a graduate-level accounting elective instead.